shaunmulligan/salesforceTemp/README.md

 ###Clone & push
-clone repo, add resin remote, git push resin master
+clone this repo locally, add resin remote by copying it from the dashboard on the top right, now on your PC terminal do `git push resin master`

 ###Salesforce case logging setup